-The PCP will make the necessary arrangements to ensure the availability of physician and nursing services to its members during the established working hours of including arrangements to ensure coverage of members when their corresponding general practitioners are absent due to vacation leave, sick leave and otherwise.
-The PCP director will need to ensure that personnel hired on a part-time basis, meet the licensing criteria specified and that the person has been approved by NHI to act as a provider.
-Any long term or permanent changes in staff should be reported to the Primary Care Coordinator in writing in order to update the NHI database of approved providers.
+The PCP will make the necessary arrangements to ensure the availability of physician and nursing services to its members during the established working hours including arrangements to ensure coverage of members when their corresponding general practitioners are absent due to vacation leave, sick leave and otherwise.
+The PCP Administrator will need to ensure that personnel hired on a part-time basis, meet the licensing criteria specified and that the person has been approved by NHI to act as a provider.
+Any long term or permanent changes in staff should be reported to NHI in writing to update the NHI database of approved providers.